rotki/rotki/docs/api.rst

    **Example Not Found Response**:

-   The following is an example response of an async query that is still in progress.
+   The following is an example response of an async query that does not exist.

    .. sourcecode:: http